Nicolas-Reyland/findpydeps/README.md

 # list-py-modules
-Get a list of all the python dependencies in a folder (and its subfolders, etc.) printed to your terminal.
+Get a list of all the python dependencies in a folder (and all its subfolders, etc.) printed to your terminal.
-The modules from the python standart librariy are not listed.
+The modules from the python standart librariy and the imports from local scripts are not listed.

 Example usage:
 ```